 ArizerTech was very busy in 2017 releasing new upgraded versions of the original classic Solo vaporizer and the newer but still older Air vaporizer.

-This Arizer Air 2 vaporizer review will break down the differences between a couple different Arizer portable vaporizer models (Solo, Air) and help you decide which one will work best for you.
+This Arizer Air 2 vaporizer review will break down the differences between a couple of different Arizer portable vaporizer models (Solo, Air) and help you decide which one will work best for you.

 The Air II is a portable hybrid vaporizer meaning that it utilizes both convection and conduction heating.
 It features an upgraded replaceable battery system, full temp spectrum with on vape display, and improved airflow over the original AIR vaporizer.